-The course will benefit anyone tasked with completing assessments of hazardous chemicals and implementing controls.
-This will typically include managers, supervisors and safety officers, plus other health and safety professionals looking to refresh or update their skills in chemical handling can opt for this course.
+Those involved in completing assessments of hazardous chemicals and implementing controls like managers, supervisors and safety officers, plus other health and safety professionals looking to refresh or update their skills in chemical handling can opt for this course.